-What Is an EEOC Position Statement?
+What Is an EEOC Position Statement and Why Does It Matter?

 An EEOC position statement is an employer’s response to an EEOC charge.